DavidKorczynski/RePEconstruct/README.md

 RePEconstruct is a tool for automatically unpacking binaries and rebuild the binaries in a manner well-suited for further analysis, specially focused on further manual analysis in IDA pro.

-**The main idea behind RePEconstruct is to use dynamic analysis for unpacking self-modifying code and also using information from the execution to feed into a disassembler, which will rebuild the import table and also locate instructions that branch to dynamically loaded code (including obfuscated calls, as shown in Example 1).** Our disassembler can also produce IDA python scripts for each memory dump it disassembles, which will than add cross-references into the IDA db.
+**The main idea behind RePEconstruct is to use dynamic analysis for unpacking self-modifying code and also use information from the execution to feed into a disassembler.
+The disassembler will then automatically rebuild the import table and also locate instructions, that branch to dynamically loaded code, including obfuscated calls as shown in Example 1.** Our disassembler can also produce IDA python scripts for each memory dump it disassembles, which will than add cross-references into the IDA db.
 The other approach is to have our disassembler try and re-locate instructions and effectively the rebuild binary can be applied to other interactive disassemblers and still leverage results from RePEconstruct.

 ## First example:
+** To run this example you will need to have Capstone *next* branch installed.** Please get this [here](https://github.com/aquynh/capstone/wiki/Next-branch) and don't forget to update your bindings if you have used the main branch of Capstone!

+** To run this example you will also need PEfile.** Please get this [here](https://github.com/erocarrera/pefile).

 In this example we use a dump from the dynamic tracer to show the use of our the static component which will rebuild the import table and also locate any obfuscated calls in the dump.